nbrest/kamehouse/dev-environment-setup.md

 * Download tomcat from apache's website and extract it to *$HOME/programs/apache-tomcat-dev*
 * Use the sample configuration in the folder `local-setup/tomcat-dev` to update the tomcat port and manager users

+# Docker Dev:

+- Start a docker container in dev mode with the script `${HOME}/programs/kamehouse-shell/bin/kamehouse/docker/docker-run-kamehouse.sh -p dev` to debug a tomcat server running inside the container

+- Execute `${HOME}/programs/kamehouse-shell/bin/kamehouse/docker/docker-reinit-container-data-from-host.sh -p dev` to sync the ssh keys of the host to the container and reinit container data using default password `gohan`

+- Connnect through ssh to the container using the script `${HOME}/programs/kamehouse-shell/bin/kamehouse/docker/docker-ssh-kamehouse.sh -p dev`.
+After syncing the keys it should login to the container without asking a password
+  - Deploy latest version of dev branch using `deploy-kamehouse.sh -f`
+  - Test kamehouse-shell and kamehouse-cmd inside the container
+  - Tail tomcat and apache httpd logs using the `tail-log.sh` script

+- **TODO**: Add a way to sync source files from the host workspace to the container's `${HOME}/git/kamehouse` dir to deploy working copy changes.
+Currently I can debug the latest commit on dev branch

 # Apache Httpd:

 - Follow [installation-apache.md](installation-apache.md) guide to install apache